newrelic/nri-kubernetes/internal/testutil/datagen/README.md

 `datagen.sh` script will deploy a series of dummy and required workloads to the cluster, making it a cluster containing at least one resource of all the resources we can possibly monitor.

 More specifically, it will deploy:
+- A minikube cluster for the specified Kubernetes version
 - The KSM chart, for the KSM services/endpoints discovery tests
 - The [`e2e-resources`](../../../e2e/charts/e2e-resources) chart, which includes multiple samples of resources we monitor:
   - Dummy Pods, Services, StatefulSets, DaemonSets and Deployments in several states